GabriellBarbosa/Shadowing-App-react-native/README.md

 The shadowing technique is a language learning method that involves repeating what you hear in a foreign language as closely as possible.

-## How this App works
+## This is how the App works
-- You upload an audio of some native speaker (wav format pls).
+- You upload an audio of a native speaker (wav format pls).
 - The App will split the audio in sentences.
-- You can record your voice repeating what you've listened
+- Record your voice repeating what you've heard.

-## Example in Video
+## Video Example
 <img src="./assets/gifs/app-intro.gif" />

 ## To run the App